The State of Computer Vision Research in Africa: Acknowledgments

-We show the categories and corresponding number of datasets in Figure~\ref{fig:datasets_tax} for a total of 31 categories, which shows the variability of the topics with a strong emphasis on benefiting African communities.
-Our taxonomy categorizes the datasets with respect to applications (e.g., remote sensing and wildlife related) and tasks (e.g., object detection and image segmentation).
+We show our taxonomy of datasets and corresponding number per category in Figure~\ref{fig:datasets_tax} for a total of 31 categories, which shows the variability of the topics with a strong emphasis on benefiting African communities.
+Our taxonomy categorizes the datasets with respect to applications (e.g., ``remote sensing'' and ``wildlife related'') and tasks (e.g., ``object detection'' and ``image segmentation'').
 We show under applications 19 categories, while tasks has 12 categories.
-When we look at certain application categories, e.g., document analysis and understanding, forests, plants and agriculture related or animals, wildlife related are all applications that have a positive impact on the continent.
-Looking at the top five categories, most datasets were on general computer vision tasks of image classification (60 datasets) and object detection (36 datasets).
-This was followed by datasets that were related to Humans face, body, pose, gestures or movement (22 datasets).
-In addition to both forests, plants, agriculture related datasets (18 datasets) and document analysis ones (17 datasets).
+When we look at certain application categories, e.g., ``forests, plants and agriculture related'', ``document analysis and understanding'', or ``animals, wildlife related'' are all applications that have a positive impact on the continent.
+Looking at the top five categories, most datasets were on general computer vision tasks of ``image classification'' (60 datasets) and ``object detection'' (36 datasets).
+This was followed by datasets that were related to ``Humans face, body, pose, gestures or movement'' (22 datasets).
+Finally, on the applications side we have both ``forests, plants, agriculture related'' at 18 datasets and ``document analysis'' ones at 17 datasets.
+In Table~\ref{tab:official_dataset} and~\ref{tab:nonofficial_dataset}, we provide only 10 entries from our collection of African computer vision datasets for each, the officially published and the unofficial ones, respectively.
+In the officially published ones, the datasets included at least one author affiliated with an African institution.
+These datasets include Ego4D~(\shortciteA{grauman2022ego4d}) for egocentric videos which was collected from around 74 worldwide locations including Africa.
+It opens up opportunities for robotics and augmented reality applications that can be fostered through international collaborations.
+Another dataset, ZeroWaste~(\shortciteA{bashkirova2022zerowaste}), is for automatic waste detection.
+It is a challenging dataset for in-the-wild industrial-grade waste detection and segmentation which provides harder scenarios for the detection algorithms.
+While the data itself is collected in the United States, it still provides opportunities to develop algorithms for efficient waste management which can be useful in Africa.
+The Hausa Visual Genome~(\shortciteA{abdulmumin2022hausa}) is designed for multi-modal machine translation for English to Hausa with images caption, where the Hausa language is used in around eight African countries.
+The remaining datasets were quite diverse in topics including COVID prediction~(\shortciteA{muhammad2022deep}), malaria detection~(\shortciteA{manescu2020weakly}), UAV imagery for agricultural monitoring~(\shortciteA{amraoui2022avo}), scanned books for the Arabic language~(\shortciteA{elanwar2021extracting}), land cover mapping and change detection~(\shortciteA{lelong2022land,yuh2019effects}) and even datasets related to weather monitoring~(\shortciteA{hunt2020dataset}).
+All of which have various benefits to the African communities.
+Moreover, we show in Table~\ref{tab:datasets_citations} the top-5 cited datasets retrieved from both Scopus (left), Google Scholar (right) using pybliometrics and scholarly third party libraries.